Chuffs/PortfolioWebsite/_projects/myWebsite/JekyllSetup.md

 ---
 layout: projectspost
 introPage: false
-projectName: 'The micromatt Website'
+projectName: 'My Online Portfolio & Blog'
 title: 'Jekyll Setup'
 postnumber: 1
 description: In this post we will look at how the backbone of the website is created and the tools I use to code, test and implement the website.

-introPageURL: /projects/micromatt_website/intro/
+introPageURL: /projects/MLJL/intro/
-permalink: /projects/micromatt_website/L1_Jekyll_Setup/
+permalink: /projects/MLJL/L1_Jekyll_Setup/
 ---